LukasSchuermann/MILP/rcfc/README.md

         return so->getPrimalRealIndex(index);
      }
      ```
-  4. Lastly, we need to adapt the probing mode by changing file "scip/src/scip/lp.c":
+  4. Lastly, we need to adapt the probing mode by changing the file "scip/src/scip/lp.c":
      ```markdown
      # Exchange line 12444
      if( lp->flushed && lp->solved )